Last Updated: Nov 14, 2024

 Solution

-There are a number of steps that you can taken to prevent this error:
+There are a number of steps that you can take to prevent this error:

 - Make the client application OIDC Conformant: OpenID Connect Protocol as that would mean only OIDC standard information is included in the issued ID token and that will significantly decrease the chances of hitting this error

-- Check Rules / Actions whether the ID token is getting assigned big variables
+- Check Rules / Actions to whether the ID token is getting assigned big variables

-- If requesting user information from a social identity provider, only request the minimum number of scopes that you need
+- If requesting user information from a social identity provide, only request the minimum number of scopes that you need.

 If you are using Lock, some additional considerations are: